-This spring, we are only asking for TWO semesters’ worth of data: a final look at the Fall 2013 schedule prior to publication by the Registrar’s Office, and a meaningful revision to Spring 2014 so that the Provost’s Office can begin to draw the FY ‘14 budget to a close.
+This fall, we are asking for THREE semesters’ worth of data: a final version of the Spring 2014 schedule for publication to the campus community on October 7, and a meaningful look at academic year 2014-2015 so that the Provost’s Office can begin to draw the FY ‘15 budget together.

 Next fall, we will ask for THREE semesters’ worth of data: a final look at the Spring 2015 schedule, as well as projection data for the to the Fall 2015 and Spring 2016 semesters.

 Notes for Entering Fall 2014 Data

 As in the old system, to finish the 14/FA schedule in time for registration to begin in mid-March, we need you to enter a complete (i.e. “99% there”) schedule for your department.
 To accomplish this, we have loaded all information provided last fall, including any “dummy” courses (signified with an ADM subject prefix) representing sabbaticals, course releases, overloads, etc. and the instructor with which each course is associated.
 Using this data as a starting point, we now need full offering information such as day/time, section capacity (more on this below), instructor name(s), and information about Honors, writing intensive courses, and waitlist information.
 The Registrar’s Office will complete final scheduling steps using this information, while updating the Provost’s Office on any staffing questions that remain unresolved, such as under- or over-loaded faculty members, adjunct requests, etc.

 We have fixed the problem where the lab sections for each lecture were not automatically created.
 Additionally, you will notice that there are TWO fields related to a section’s capacity.
 The first is “TmpCap” and the second is “MaxCap.”
 This was for use during summer registration by new incoming first-year students.
 You can simply complete one field during this projection sequence, since we don’t hold seats for freshmen in the spring.